choeffer/gobuster/README.rst

 ^^^^^^^^^^^^^

 In the latest firmware-atheros package the board data for the used QCA6174 wifi chip is missing.
-The needed board-2.bin is included here and replaces the one from the debian package to get the wifi chip working.
+The needed board.bin is included here and replaces the one from the debian package to get the wifi chip working.
 See https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=919652 for more information.